Fort St. John, British Columbia: Government

 The City of Fort St. John has a council-manager form of municipal government.
 A six-member council, along with one mayor, is elected at-large every four years.
-In the 2022 Local Government General Election, Lilia Hansen was elected mayor, replacing the former mayor, Lori Ackerman, who had served as mayor since 2011.The mayor and one city councillor represent Fort St. John on the board of directors of the Peace River Regional District.
+In the 2022 local government general election, Lilia Hansen was elected mayor, replacing Lori Ackerman, who had served since 2011.
+The mayor and one city councillor represent Fort St. John on the board of directors of the Peace River Regional District.
 Seven board of education trustees, for representation on School District 60 Peace River North, are also elected by residents.

 Fort St. John is situated in the Peace River North provincial electoral district and is represented by Jordan Kealy in the Legislative Assembly of British Columbia.
 Replacing Pat Pimm who replaced long-time MLA Richard Neufeld who was first elected as a Member of the Legislative Assembly in the 1991 provincial election with the BC Social Credit Party taking 56% of votes cast at the Fort St. John polls and re-elected with Reform BC in 1996 with 44% support, and with the BC Liberal Party in 2001 and 2005 with 73% and 59% of Fort St. John polls, respectively.
-He has served as the Minister of Energy, Mines and Petroleum Resources since 2001.
+He has served as the minister of Energy, Mines and Petroleum Resources since 2001.

 Federally, Fort St. John is located in the Prince George—Peace River riding, which is represented in the House of Commons by Conservative Party Member of Parliament Bob Zimmer, a former high school teacher who lives in Fort St. John.
 Prior to Zimmer, the riding had been represented by long-time MP Jay Hill, who was born and raised in Fort St. John, and first elected in 1993 and subsequently re-elected in 1997, 2000, and 2004 with 74%, 77%, and 70% support from Fort St. John polls, respectively.
 Hill was also re-elected in the 2006 and 2008 federal elections.
 Hill had served as the Government House Leader and was formerly the Secretary of State and Chief Government Whip, as well as the Whip of the Canadian Alliance Party.
-Before Hill the riding was represented, from 1972 to 1993, by Frank Oberle of the Progressive Conservative Party who served as Minister of State for Science and Technology from 1985 to 1989 and Minister of Forestry from 1990 to 1993.
+Before Hill the riding was represented, from 1972 to 1993, by Frank Oberle of the Progressive Conservative Party who served as minister of State for Science and Technology from 1985 to 1989 and minister of Forestry from 1990 to 1993.